ameter/CarND-BehavioralCloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was between 4 and 7 (3 and 6 in the zero-based numbering seen below) as evidenced by the fact that the mean squared error (mse) loss on the validation set stopped decreasing beyond that.
-The following chart shows mse loss over epochs.
+The ideal number of epochs before adding dropout was between 4 and 7 (3 and 6 in the zero-based numbering seen below) as evidenced by the fact that the mean squared error (mse) loss on the validation set stopped decreasing beyond that.
+The ideal number of epochs after adding dropout was approximately 45.
+The following charts show mse loss over epochs.

+###### Without Dropout
 ![alt text][image6]

+###### With Dropout
+![alt text][image7]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.